Free South Dakota payroll tax calculator (and SD tax rates)

 We do all the hard work to set you up, starting at just $40 + $6 per employee.

-We built a payroll calculator South Dakota employers in mind.
+We built a South Dakota payroll calculator employers can use.
 All you have to do is enter wage and W-4 information for each of your employees into the calculator.
 Before you know it, you’ll have all the state and federal payroll taxes calculated.
 Remember, even though South Dakota doesn’t charge a state income tax, you still have to pay unemployment insurance.
-More on that below.
+And if you have many hourly employees on your team you may find our South Dakota paycheck calculator helpful, too.

 Federal payroll taxes for South Dakota employers